 From time to time, we enter into transition agreements with the sellers of products we acquire, under which we license to the seller the right to sell the acquired products.
 Therefore, we recognize the revenue associated with sales of the underlying products as royalties.
 Because these royalties are sales-based, we recognize the revenue when the underlying sales occur, based on sales and gross profit information received from the sellers.
 Upon full transition of the products and upon launching the products under our own labels, we recognize revenue for the products as sales of generic or branded pharmaceutical products, as described above.
+From time to time, we enter into supply and distribution agreements with contract manufacturing customers, under which we license to the contract manufacturing customer the right to sell our products, and we are entitled to a royalty on sales made by the contract manufacturing customer under these arrangements.
+Therefore, we recognize the revenue associated with sales of the underlying products as royalties.
+Because these royalties are sales-based, we recognize the revenue when the underlying sales occur, based on sales and gross profit information received from the contract manufacturing customers.

-Pursuant to a 2012 Tripartite Agreement (the "Tripartite Agreement") between the Company, The Regents of the University of California ("The Regents"), and Cabaret Biotech Ltd., an Israeli corporation ("Cabaret") (as assignee of Dr. Zelig Eshhar's rights under the Tripartite Agreement), and subsequent amendments thereto and assignments thereof, we are entitled to receive a percentage of the milestone and sales royalty payments paid to Cabaret by Kite Pharma, Inc. ("Kite"), a subsidiary of Gilead Sciences, Inc., under a license agreement.
+Pursuant to a 2012 Tripartite Agreement (the "Tripartite Agreement") between the Company, The Regents of the University of California ("The Regents"), and Cabaret Biotech Ltd., an Israeli corporation ("Cabaret") (as assignee of Dr. Zelig Eshhar's rights under the Tripartite Agreement), and subsequent amendments thereto and assignments thereof, we were entitled to receive a percentage of the milestone and sales royalty payments paid to Cabaret by Kite Pharma, Inc. ("Kite"), a subsidiary of Gilead Sciences, Inc., under a license agreement.
 Under such license agreement, Kite licensed from Dr. Eshhar and Cabaret the patent rights covered by the Tripartite Agreement and agreed to make certain payments to Cabaret based on, among other things, Kite's sales of Yescarta®.
-Under the Tripartite Agreement, portions of these payments are to be distributed to The Regents and to us.
+Under the Tripartite Agreement, portions of these payments were to be distributed to The Regents and to us.

-We record royalty income related to Yescarta® on an accrual basis utilizing our best estimate of royalties earned based upon information available in the public domain, our understanding of the various agreements governing the royalty, and other information received from time to time from the relevant parties.
-Generally, cash is received directly from Cabaret once a year.
-The agreements governing this royalty were subject to multiple actions in multiple jurisdictions, including litigation between Cabaret and Kite, and separately, the Company and Cabaret.
+Historically, we recorded royalty income related to Yescarta® on an accrual basis utilizing our best estimate of royalties earned based upon information available in the public domain, our understanding of the various agreements governing the royalty, and other information received from time to time from the relevant parties.
+Generally, cash was received directly from Cabaret once a year.
+The agreements governing this royalty were subject to multiple actions in multiple jurisdictions, including litigation between Cabaret and Kite, and separately, ANI and Cabaret.
 In the first quarter of 2021, we became aware that the litigation between Cabaret and Kite was dismissed.
 In April 2021, Cabaret and the Company settled all amounts due for amounts actually received by Cabaret or Eshhar for the licensing or use of the patent rights governed by the Kite license agreement.
-As a result, we recorded \$11.2 million as royalties from licensing agreements in our net revenues for the period ended March 31, 2021.
+As a result, we recognized \$11.2 million as royalties from licensing agreements in our net revenues during the three month period ended March 31, 2021.
 In addition, we agreed to reimburse Cabaret \$0.4 million, which has been recorded as other expense, net in the accompanying unaudited interim condensed consolidated statement of operations, related to certain legal expenditures incurred.
+We received final payment from Cabaret in May 2021.
 Based upon the events that led to the dismissal of the litigation between Cabaret and Kite, the Company does not expect to receive any future royalty income related to the Kite license agreement.
 In conjunction with payment of amounts due to us, all outstanding litigation between the Company and Cabaret were dismissed.